-- 45. The Venue falls within a low risk category in terms of amenity and potential disturbance in light of the following relevant features: - a.
-Low intensity manner of operation with a strong emphasis on dining services, substantial seating and lacking intensive forms of entertainment; - b.
+- 45. The Venue falls within a low risk category in terms of lessening amenity or undue disturbance in light of the following relevant features: - a.
+Low intensity manner of operation with a strong emphasis on dining services; - b.
+Substantial seating provided; - c.
+Lacking intensive forms of entertainment; - d.
 Catering to persons covering a broad range of ages and types;

-- c.
-Unlikely to attract any significant 'at risk' sections of the public in terms of irresponsible consumption of alcohol and/or anti-social behaviour; and - d.
-Experienced hospitality participants with a record of responsible and lawful operation of licensed venues in WA; - e.
+- e.
+Unlikely to attract any significant 'at risk' sections of the public in terms of irresponsible consumption of alcohol and/or anti-social behaviour; and - f.
+Experienced hospitality participants with a record of responsible and lawful operation of licensed venues in WA; and - g.
 Comprehensive range of management controls and risk mitigation measures in force all times with a strong emphasis on RSA principles. - 46.
-Attached and marked A4 is a copy of the Acoustic Assessment Report of acoustic engineers, ARUP Australian Services Pty Ltd which concluded that the intended operation of the Venue, including the external alfresco areas, will comply with tthe relevant assigned levels prescribed by the Environmental Protection (Noise) Regulations 1997. - 47.
+Attached and marked A4 is a copy of the Acoustic Assessment Report of acoustic engineers, ARUP Australian Services Pty Ltd which concludes that the intended operation of the Venue, including the operation of the external alfresco areas, will comply with the relevant assigned levels prescribed by the Environmental Protection (Noise) Regulations 1997. - 47.
 The evidence filed by the Applicant strongly indicates that the Venue will operate without negative impacts in the local community either in terms of reducing amenity or causing undue noise or disturbance to persons. - 48.
 In fact, the introduction of the Venue into the Locality would be consistent with the objectives of the relevant local government authority and would provide numerous positive amenity impacts in the Locality by improving the: - a. quality and variety of leisure and hospitality facilities and services available in the Locality; and - b. liveability of the Locality and the quality of life of persons living in, working in and visiting the Locality. - 49.
-Despite the low risk of the operation of the Venue causing undue disturbance in the Locality, in developing the details of this proposal, the Applicant has been mindful of the need to minimise the risk of any potential negative impacts through thoughtful design of the Premises and the development of appropriate operating policies and procedures including: - a. management of noise emitted from the Premises; - b. strict adherence to RSA; - c. ensuring the orderly patron egress; - d. collection, internal handling and removal of glass and general rubbish; - e. resident communication & liaison and complaint procedures; and - f. closing procedures. - 50.
+Despite the low risk that the operation of the Venue would cause undue disturbance in the Locality, in developing the details of this proposal, the Applicant has been mindful of the need to minimise the risk of disturbance or any other negative impacts through thoughtful design of the Premises and the development of appropriate operating policies and procedures including: - a. management of noise emitted from the Premises; - b. strict adherence to RSA; - c. ensuring the orderly patron egress; - d. collection, internal handling and removal of glass and general rubbish; - e. resident communication & liaison and complaint procedures; and - f. closing procedures. - 50.
 Attached and marked A5 is a copy of the Applicant's Venue Noise Management Plan.